 You need to know that just because a misdemeanor is a less serious crime doesn’t mean the criminal court process gets any easier.
 The prosecutor is still an experienced attorney for the state and wants to convict you.
 The prosecutor is hoping you don’t hire a lawyer.
 It makes their job easier.

-To give yourself the greatest chance of success in your case, you need to hire a defense attorney.
+To give yourself the greatest chance of success in your case, you need to hire an attorney with experience defending against weapons at an airport charges.
 By having legal representation, you have someone to guide you through the criminal court system, explain your options, and aggressively defend your rights.

 Finding the right lawyer for your situation can be tough.
 You want someone with experience in similar matters, a track record of success, and compassionate toward their clients.
 At Randall & Stump, Criminal Defense Attorneys, we provide that winning combination.
 Ryan Stump previously worked with the U.S. Attorney’s Office for the Eastern District of North Carolina.
-Anthony DelNero also is a former prosecutor.
-Both attorneys offer unique insight into how the State or federal government approaches misdemeanor and felony cases.
 Samuel Randall is a Board Certified Specialist in both State and Federal Criminal Law by the North Carolina State Bar.
 He was originally certified in 2004 and recertified in 2010.

 Our team has successfully handled criminal cases across the state in both federal and state courts.
 Though we can’t promise a specific outcome to your case, we can demonstrate a record of obtaining favorable results for our clients.
 Take a look at our case results.